-This lecture is sponsored in loving memory of Mark by the Raiffie Family.
+This lecture was sponsored in loving memory of Mark by the Raiffie Family.
 Mark Raiffie’s life was cut short, but his smile, charm and love will be with us forever.
 His dedication to his family and friends will live on as an inspiration to us all.

 We hope you enjoy Robert Walker’s video on HOW TO CHANGE PEOPLE’S MINDS ABOUT ISRAEL.

 Co-sponsored by Aish Hatorah of St. Louis and St. Louis Friends of Israel